-In 1924, the fossil species Panthera palaeosinensis of early Pleistocene northern China was discovered and described as a possible tiger ancestor.
+In 1924, the fossil species Panthera palaeosinensis of early Pleistocene northern China was described as a possible tiger ancestor.

-In 1929, Reginald Innes Pocock classified the tiger within the genus Panthera, giving it the scientific name Panthera tigris.
+In 1929, Reginald Innes Pocock categorized the tiger within the genus Panthera, assigning it the scientific name Panthera tigris.

 Data from the International Tiger Studbook 1938–2018 indicate that captive tigers lived up to 19 years.

-In Bhutan, the tiger has been protected since 1969.
+In Bhutan, the tiger has been protected since 1969 and enlisted as totally protected since 1995.

 Since 1972, the tiger has been afforded the highest protection level under India's Wild Life (Protection) Act, 1972.